What States Are Southern? Complete Guide to Southern States in the US

 The South gave birth to many quintessentially American musical genres, profoundly impacting modern popular music.

-Historic marker Elvis Presley and for Sun Records, 706 Union Avenue in Memphis, TN.u003cbru003e CREDIT: Creative Commons
+Historic marker Elvis Presley and for Sun Records, 706 Union Avenue in Memphis, CREDIT: Creative Commons

 • Country ballads have origins in the Appalachian Scots-Irish folk songs.
 Nashville became the heart of country music.